There is no greater example of how Louisiana enjoys being itself than swamp pop.

-This may be true from a distance, but to swamp pop fans, it is the Louisiana music.
-Just witness the massive crowds that assemble for the Swamp Pop Music Festival in July in Gonzales every year, or check out the packed dance floor at Grace’s Lounge in St. Amant when Ryan Foret and Foret Tradition hit the stage or when Don Rich plays his regular weekly show at the Rainbow Inn in Pierre Part.
+This may be true from a distance, but to swamp pop fans, it is the music of Louisiana.
+Just witness the massive crowds that assemble for the Swamp Pop Music Festival in July in Gonzales every year, or check out the packed dance floor at Grace’s Lounge in St. Amant.
 The secret to its longevity is how it embraces Louisiana traditions and makes it into something of its own.

 “What the musicians and recording engineers did was come up with their own idea of what rock ‘n’ roll should sound like for the south Louisiana audience,” says Allan.

-“It relies heavily on New Orleans, particularly Fats Domino-style music, that tripleting piano sound is very pronounced in swamp pop music.
+“It relies heavily on New Orleans, particularly Fats Domino-style music, that triplets piano sound which is very pronounced in swamp pop music.
 It’s mostly the ballads.
 There are a few fast songs that you’d classify as swamp pop, but really swamp pop is your tear-jerkers.”